Marketers are throwing ever-evolving jargon at you. How do you know what to track to measure the bang for your buck?

 For example, let’s say I take a security camera, embed a cellular chip and antenna in it, and slap a solar panel on the top.

 Bam!
 I’ve launched a product for a whole new market segment: remote secure facilities that are off the grid.
+It’s an enhancement of the Internet of Things market.
 I’ve shaped demand for my company by creating a market segment with a new product.
 Executing on the strategy takes good, crisp messaging, communications targeting, and message discipline.

 Other ways to shape demand include changing pricing and revenue models.